rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 Using events in this way also allows for:

-- Easier Testing
+- easier testing,
-- Additional Configurability
+- additional configurability,
-- Possible Performance Improvements
+- possible performance improvements,
-- Highly Reusable - Especially if using generics
+- higher usability - especially if using generics.

 The blog also has an [RSS feed][jojolepro-rss] and more in-depth posts about game development are planned.